Thanks for the upvote!

 What to look for:

-Offer Sequencing Are discounts the first thing shown, or the last resort?
-Platforms that lead with discounts train customers to cancel for savings.
-Platforms that lead with education preserve margin.
+Offer Sequencing — Are discounts the first thing shown, or the last resort?
+Platforms that lead with discounts can train customers to cancel for savings; platforms that lead with education aim to preserve margin.

 The math: